freyja-katrin/freyja-katrin.github.io/README.md

 # Hardy Weinberg
 This is our Hardy Weinberg project.
-It does <something something>.
+It utilizes the Hardy Weinberg Equillibrium Equation in order to predict allelic frequencies for dominant and recessive traits in future generations.

 Access it [here](http://freyja-katrin.github.io)